-For those of us addicts who spent hundreds of hours playing Championship Manager (or Football Manager as it’s known as today), we’re always interested to see how careers of players turned out in real life.
+For those of us addicts who spent hundreds of hours playing Championship Manager (or Football Manager as it’s known as today), we’re always interested to see how careers of virtual legends turned out in real life.
 I’m about to take you on a trip down memory lane and reveal what happened to them cult heroes that dominated the game but never made the grade.

 Tonton Zola Moukoko

 Tonton Zola Moukoko is a widely loved cult figure in CM 01/02 who at 15 turned down AC Milan to sign for Derby County.
 The Congolese midfielder was the Lionel Messi of the game, developing into a world beater in a handful of seasons.
 Moukoko’s future looked promising but off the field problems largely contributed to his downfall.
-He departed the Rams in 2002 without playing a game for the senior team and embarked on a journeyman career in Scandinavia, failing to get the big money move that every fan wanted.
+He departed the Rams in 2002 without playing a single game for the senior team and embarked on a journeyman career in Scandinavia, failing to get the big money move that every fan desired.

 Todorov was a quality striker in the 03/04 game, his goal scoring ability was not far behind the legendary Tsigalko.
 Anatoli Todorov could be picked up for cheap if you could obtain a work permit for him.
 With pace, power and creativity, he was capable of producing 40 goals every season.
 During my game with Arsenal, he formed a lethal partnership with Thierry Henry.
 It’s a shame Todorov’s career never took off and has embarked on a journeyman career throughout Eastern Europe.
 At age 32, this cult hero is playing for Spartak Pleven in Bulgaria, his boyhood club.